• Skip to primary navigation

 • Quick oats or fine oats – We don’t recommend using rolled oats as they are harder to soften and may give you a crunchy finish.

-• Rice flour – You can use oat flour or any gluten-free flour blend.
+• Rice flour – You can use oat flour or all-purpose flour.

-• Ground flax seeds – This is one of the vegan egg substitutes when it comes to binding ingredients.
-Alternatively, you can use tapioca starch or cornstarch.
+• Ground flax seeds – This is one of the vegan egg substitutes for binding.

 • Marjoram – The idea to use marjoram comes from the seasoning of sausages we grew up with.
 We were just experimenting with our vegan lentil loaf recipe using marjoram when we thought of trying it also with this recipe.
 And it worked.
 At least for our taste buds.
 You can – of course – season it with basil and oregano.